Skip to main content

 Requirements

-• When neither the MinIO nor the Rook add-on are included in the Kubernetes installer specification, the Velero add-on cannot be included.
+• When neither the MinIO nor the Rook add-on are included in the kURL installer, the Velero add-on cannot be included.
 This is because, during installation, the Velero add-on automatically deploys internal storage for backups taken with the Replicated snapshots feature.
 The Velero add-on requires object storage to deploy this internal storage.
 If you include the Velero add-on without either the MinIO add-on or the Rook add-on, installation fails with the following error message: Only Rook and Longhorn are supported for Velero Internal backup storage.

 When the Velero add-on is not included, your users must install and configure Velero on the cluster after installation in order to use Replicated snapshots for backup and restore.
 For more information, see About Backup and Restore.